-In our projects, we work both directly (e.g. one-on-one service provision) and indirectly (e.g. community-based events with limited direct intervention).
+In our projects, we work both directly (e.g. one-onone service provision) and indirectly (e.g. communitybased events with limited direct intervention).
 We typically serve 20-30% of beneficiaries directly, and 70-80% indirectly.

-Our MEAL (monitoring, evaluation, accountability, and learning) function uses programme or project planning, data collection, collation and analysis to understand programme effectiveness and impact while ensuring accountability to beneficiaries, funders and other stakeholders.
-It also generates learning for organisational use.
+Our MEAL (monitoring, evaluation, accountability, and learning) function uses program or project planning, data collection, collation and analysis to understand program effectiveness and impact while ensuring accountability to beneficiaries, funders and other stakeholders.
+It also generates learning for organizational use.